-In this section, you will find answers to questions about the data held by INSIGHT and how to access it.
-For examples of the kinds of research already being carried out using eye health data, see our Benefits of INSIGHT page.
+For recent examples of research using eye health data, see our Benefits of INSIGHT page.

 The Health Data Research Innovation Gateway

-Operated by Health Data Research UK, the HDR Innovation Gateway provides a single portal to discover and request access to a huge range of NHS datasets, including those made available by INSIGHT.
-The Gateway contains qualitative and quantitative information about each of the datasets, including a detailed description, age and size of population, and licensing information.
-Applications to access the data should be made through the Gateway.
+The Gateway contains qualitative and quantitative information about each dataset, including a detailed description, age and size of population, and licensing information.
+Applications to access the data are made through the Gateway.

-Users can search the catalogue of health datasets, research projects and publications, and collaborate via a community forum.
+Users can search catalogues of health datasets, research projects and publications, and collaborate via a community forum.

 What makes INSIGHT datasets unique?